unfoldingWord/oce-editor-tools/README.md

 ### @oce-editor-tools/core

-A simplifies implementation completely hiding Proskomma (while also loosing some repository handling as a result of this).
+A simplified implementation completely hiding Proskomma (while also loosing some repository handling as a result of this).

 ### Built With